 - A short-term contract – Term is defined, with a start and end date.

-Basic renter’s rights
+Basic renter’s rights in Croatia

 Beyond the rental contract, the law includes some basic, albeit vague and nonspecific, rights.
 It should be noted that just because these rights exist in the law, it doesn’t mean that these rights will be respected.
 In some extreme cases, reminding a landlord of your rights may still not yield results and a getting a lawyer involved may be required to enforce the law.
 Sad but true.